 Following the end of World War I, the victorious Allied Powers met in Paris to establish the terms of the peace treaties to be accepted across Europe and beyond.
 These Allied Powers were led by France, Britain, and the USA, with Italy and Japan playing supporting roles.
 Woodrow Wilson, the President of the United States, was the one to suggest an international institution which would enable its member states to keep each other accountable, and thus prevent further war.
 This League of Nations was incorporated into the Treaty of Versailles, the agreement between the Allied Powers and Germany signed in 1919.

 A rejection of ‘old diplomacy’

-The LoN was an important rejection of several principles which characterised so-called ‘old diplomacy’.
-The belief that war was a reasonable means of achieving foreign policy, and the idea that an army was of the utmost importance to a nation’s security were both rejected by the LoN.
+The League of Nations was an important rejection of several principles which characterised so-called ‘old diplomacy’.
+The belief that war was a reasonable means of achieving foreign policy, and the idea that an army was of the utmost importance to a nation’s security were both rejected by the League of Nations.
 The unprecedented destruction of World War I was a key motivating factor in this shift.
 Moreover, the League of Nations was a move away from international diplomacy being a system of closed, often secret negotiations and treaties not disclosed to the public.
 This element grew out of the several alliances and agreements that drew countries into World War I which their citizens were previously unaware of.

 How was the League received?

 Due to domestic political pressure, the US did not enter the League of Nations.
 Despite this, the general international response was overwhelmingly positive, with 48 countries joining the League in its first year.
-Several nations did leave the LoN as World War II approached, including Italy and Japan, both founding members.
+Several nations did leave the League of Nations as World War II approached, including Italy and Japan, both founding members.
 Germany joined during its Weimar period in 1926, but withdrew under Hitler.